 - You do peon work.

 - You’re talked to as if you’re a peon.

 - People explain things to you with Sesame Street level of instruction, to insure that your peon brain will understand.

-- You even get peed on.
+- Occasionally you get peed on.
 (Evidently the width of a standard urinal is not sufficient for containing the splatter of one particular employee.)

 - You work long and odd hours.

 Another result of the long and odd hours I’ve worked, is that for the past several weeks I have virtually disappeared from the blogging world.
 The great irony of the situation being that my position as a peon, has provided me with grist for several posts.

 His name was Bill, and I had just met him five minutes ago.
 I was my first day on the job, and I was helping him sort parts.
 We worked in silence for a few minutes before he turned to me and spoke the words that are now seared onto my brain, “Yeah.
 I’ve only got one testicle.”

 He said it with stunning nonchalance, as if it was a normal way to start a conversation.

 I gaped stupidly at him.
 I honestly didn’t know how to respond.
 It certainly wasn’t how I would choose to introduce myself to someone I had just met.
 I seldom feel the need to work my testicles into any conversation, at any time, whether I know the person or not.